Sustainable Behavior Change for Organizations, Professionals, and App Developers

-In contrast to The Vicious Cycle of Failure, “The Sustainable Cycle of Success,” depicted below, starts with “The Right Why,” rewards from behavior that can be immediately experienced and that help people fulfill their most cherished roles and responsibilities.
+In contrast to The Vicious Cycle of Failure, “The Successful Cycle of Motivation,” depicted below, starts with “The Right Why,” rewards from behavior that can be immediately experienced.
 These types of Whys often result in good experiences, as well as being personally meaningful.
-Because of that, the behavior starts to feel like an essential part of the day and is considered as a “gift.”
+Because of that, the behavior starts to feel like a “gift.”
 It’s easy to see why high quality motivation results from starting the behavioral cycle with The Right Why.

-Thus, health promotion and disease prevention programs and efforts based on Right Whys should be more cost-effective than those based on Wrong Whys because they are more likely to lead to higher quality motivation and greater sustainability.
+Thus, health promotion and disease prevention programs and efforts based on Right Whys are more cost-effective than those based on Wrong Whys because they are more likely to lead to higher quality motivation and greater sustainability.
 If these ideas interest you please see the link to my white paper, "Health Promoters Should Stop Promoting Health," at the bottom of this page.

 If on-going daily decision making in favor of self-care is the goal, we must reconsider which goals and purpose for behavior are actually the most motivating.
 Will power is vulnerable to fatigue, but the pursuit of daily well-being offers immediate, fulfilling rewards - which continuously reinforces decisions that favor self-care and health.

-A Game-Changing Strategy for Sustainable Motivation and Health Behavior
+A Game-Changing Strategy for Sustainable Motivation and Healthy Behavior

 Sustainable behavior change really boils down to the numerous little decisions that people make every day that affect their health and well-being.